ustayready/fireprox/README.md

  * All HTTP methods supported
  * All parameters and URI's are passed through
  * Create, delete, list, or update proxies
- * Spoof X-Forwarded-For source IP header by requesting with an X-My-X-Forwaded-For header
+ * Spoof X-Forwarded-For source IP header by requesting with an X-My-X-Forwarded-For header

 ### Disclaimers ##